 She has seen that among Americans, too.

 “They live here illegally, most of them,” she said.
 “We have so many illegal Americans it’s embarrassing.
 At least half of the Americans who come to Expats are illegal.
 You get stopped on the streets, you’re American.
-Because you’re American you get a pass to break the law.
-If you were from Romania it would be a different story.”
+Because you’re American you get a pass to break the law.”

 This isn’t a visa requirement but it’s a requirement to live comfortably.
 Although you’re missing out on acclimating into a culture, you can get by speaking English in Northern Europe.
 You can not in Italy.
 I live in Rome, one of the most famous cities in the world with 9 million tourists a year.
 Many people speak a few words of English.
 Some are conversational.
 Few are fluent.